Happy, kind and brave.

 Children are given regular opportunities to perform to a range of audiences including their peers, parents and the wider community.

 A number of different music teachers visit the school to deliver individual and small group lessons in brass, guitar, woodwind and strings.
-We also have a samba band, a school orchestra, a hand bell group and singing groups.
+We also offer a variety of music clubs which change during the school year.

 Our sporting aims are to provide children with a balanced range of activities and the opportunity to develop these in more specialist clubs.
 Each week our children work on at least one area of the physical curriculum.
 The children benefit from a wide range of qualified coaches, who deliver lessons and provide support for teachers.
 In the past year these have included: tennis, golf, rugby, cricket, football, dance and table tennis.